spierala/mini-rx-store/README.md

 ## TODO
 * Integrate Redux Dev Tools
 * Add Action Creator Functions
-* Work on the ReadMe and Documentation :)
+* Work on the ReadMe and Documentation
+* Nice To Have: Test lib in React, Vue, maybe even AngularJS
+* Add Unit Tests
+* Expose NgModule for easier Angular Integration
 * Publish lib to npm
-* Nice To Have: Test lib in React, Vue, maybe even AngularJS